-Meal Kits Have Smaller Carbon Footprint Than Grocery Shopping, Study Says
+Meal Kits Have A Smaller Carbon Footprint Than Grocery Shopping, Study Says

 Meal kit delivery services like Blue Apron or HelloFresh promise gourmet meals without the hassle of shopping for ingredients.
 But the environmentally conscious consumer may feel guilty about seeing all the plastic and cardboard it takes to bring that Pork and Veggie Bibimbap to their doorstep.